BuiltByMom/ajna-sdk/README.md

 This facility was tested against `brownie` compilation output.

 After updating ABIs, run `yarn typechain-abis` to generate typescript wrappers around contracts.
 Be sure to prettify generated code before committing.

+## Contributing
+If you have suggestions for how SDK library boilerplate could be improved, or want to report a bug, open an issue!
+We'd love all and any contributions.